muziejus/wandering-rocks/README.md

 episode, as in reality.
 Master Patrick Dignam sees an advertisement for a boxing match, gets excited about it, plans on sneaking out to see it, and only then notices that the match happened a month earlier.

-Given the paths of characters and given a set of points where stationary characters are, it becomes possible to expand further still this list of collisions, thereby getting us a third dataset.

 ## Fabula and Sjužet